pangeo-data/cmr/README.md

 Add some as layers to an ipyleaflet Map: In a perfect world this works well... but in reality we need some guidance on GetCapabilities and layer qualifiers and how to debug bad layers.)

+### Datasets of interest

+* Anything that comes out of the python-cmr interface query
+* GOLIVE and its successor ITSLIVE are two surface ice velocity products at NSIDC